kwitaszek/SmartWatch/README.md

 If there were to be massive production done for the project, I would suggest making a circut tester that would check connections between the pins.
 It would enter into the the board through the female header pins using male header pins.
 The board would have two LEDs: a green and red.
 If the green LED lights up, it means there are no shorts between the ground and power.

+## Reproducible?

+Following the steps above, I am certain that you will be able to to reproduce the project I was able to complete.